Career Employment Pathway now one of 3 immigration options available to international graduates of post-secondary institutions in Manitoba

 Interested international students can apply immediately after graduating and must be living in Manitoba

 Submitting an EOI

-An EOI is not an application but is rather a way for interested candidates to make it known to the Manitoba Provincial Nominee Program (MPNP) that they would like to be considered for a provincial nomination for permanent residence under a given immigration pathway.
+An EOI (expression of interest) is not an application but is rather a way for interested candidates to make it known to the Manitoba Provincial Nominee Program (MPNP) that they would like to be considered for a provincial nomination for permanent residence under a given immigration pathway.

 Eligible candidates answer a series of questions online that pertain to their education, work experience and proficiency in English or French, among other factors.
 Profiles are given a ranking score and entered into the pool of eligible candidates for the given pathway.

 A set number of the highest-scoring candidates are then issued Letters of Advice to Apply for a provincial nomination from the MPNP during regular draws from the pool.